System electronics

 -

-The current, voltage and power at the inverter DC input are calculated.
-This is effectively the array values at MPP, minus losses in voltage and power caused by the DC wiring resistance:
+The current, voltage and power at the inverter DC input are calculated, accounting for voltage drop across the DC wiring resistance:

 -